elizabeth-poggie/elizabeth-poggie/_content/notes/06-W24-intro-to-programming.md

 ## For those who want more C# practice

-Factor into the above c# program input validation and make the outputs formatted a bit nicer.
-How would you improve my code?
+Factor into the above c# program:

-## For those who want more C# practice
+- Input validation
+- Format the output to include atleast 1 escape character.
+- ... and figure out how to make my code cleaner :^)

-## For the brave
+## For the Brave

 Turn your question 2 from lab 1 into a C# Program